 Ocean Wise has recently signed a Memorandum of Understanding (MOU) with One Ocean Expeditions.
 How do you envisage our partnership growing?

 We have recently formalized our relationship with One Ocean Expeditions and have already started some new initiatives.
-For example, this year for the first time, we had a team of scuba divers on board a One Ocean vessel.
-This relationship with One Ocean Expeditions allows us to get to places that nobody has ever been diving before, to look at the biodiversity and collect samples for DNA barcoding (to look at species DNA).
-We are looking forward to continuing that dive program onboard the One Ocean vessels each summer and to continue our microplastics sampling.
+For example, last year for the first time, we had a team of scuba divers on board a One Ocean vessel, and they will be returning in 2021 to continue their research.
+This relationship with One Ocean Expeditions allows us to get to places that nobody has ever been diving before, to look at the biodiversity and to collect samples for DNA barcoding (to look at species DNA).
+We are looking forward to continuing that dive program each summer and to continue our microplastics sampling.
 We hope to add more kinds of research projects to the program and continue to engage passengers on board and grow the relationship and initiatives even further.